ldsxp/django-q2/docs/install.rst

     $ pip install pymongo

-- `Redis <http://redis.io/>`__ server is the default broker for Django Q2.
-It provides the best performance and does not require Django's cache framework for monitoring.
+- `Redis <http://redis.io/>`__ server is the default broker for Django Q. It provides the best performance and does not require Django's cache framework for monitoring.

 - `MongoDB <https://www.mongodb.org/>`__ is a highly scalable NoSQL database which makes for a very fast and reliably persistent at-least-once message broker.
 Usually available on most PaaS providers.